Permitted Development Rights In The UK

 Our expert team can provide a Flood Risk Assessment to advise on whether your site is at risk of flooding.

-In addition, the team can advise and support through the design process if the site were to be at risk of flooding elements to be considered would be safe access/egress during the event of a flood, where the residential units be located in the building as well as supporting infrastructure plant rooms, etc. We can advise of mitigation measures that could be required for the development to pass the exception test.
+In addition, the team can advise and support through the design process if the site were to be at risk of flooding.
+Elements to be considered would be safe access/egress during the event of a flood, where the residential units would be located in the building, supporting infrastructure plant rooms, etc. We can advise of mitigation measures that could be required for the development to pass the exception test.

 Get A quote from our experts